yAOwzers/tp/docs/DeveloperGuide.md

 ![Sequence Diagram for Add Task Command](diagrams/class/jpeg/add_task.jpg)

 <hr>
+TaskList also allows the deletion of tasks by the user.

 The figure below shows how the delete task command works:
 <img src= "https://user-images.githubusercontent.com/60319628/96657942-02dc6900-1376-11eb-9284-38322e1a2b09.png">